BAJAJ FINSERV DIRECT LIMITED

 Fixed Deposit

-Fixed deposits have traditionally been one of the most popular investment options in India.
+Fixed deposits have traditionally been one of the most popular low risk investments in India.
 FDs offer a lot of flexibility in terms of the tenure of the investment and the interest payout frequency.
 Also, fixed deposits aren’t just offered by banking institutions alone.

 In fact, many Non-Banking Financial Corporations (NBFCs) offer this facility as well, often at rates of interest that are more attractive than what many traditional banks provide.